Hydrodynamics of a single filament moving in a fluid spherical membrane: Numerical implementation

 \section{Numerical implementation}

 We solve for the force distribution in \cref{eq:FiberMobility2}, by discretizing the rod into $N$ equally spaced points, and use trapezoidal integration.
 This leads to $N$ linear system of equations in the matrix form: $\mathcal{U}=\mathcal{A}\cdot \mathcal{F}$, where $\mathcal{U}$ is the $N\times 1$ array representing unit velocities along the rod at a given direction, $\mathcal{A}$ is the $N\times N$ matrix representing the HIs, and $\mathcal{F}$ is the unknown forces along the rod.
 We solve this system using direct solution methods.
 The computed forces are, then, integrated to give the resistance in parallel and perpendicular directions.
-Note that the Green's function, diverges as $|s-s^\prime|\to 0$.
-But, the divergence is at most logarithmic (compared to $1/|s-s^\prime|$ divergence in 3D), and can be evaluated numerically, without needing further regularization.

 The length of the local domain is set to $\frac{\delta L}{ L}=\frac{1}{30}$, for all the results presented here.
 Varying this length in the range $10^{-2} \le \frac{\delta L}{L}\le 10^{-1}$ changed the results by less than $5\%$.
 Resolution studies at a given $\delta L$ show that our method is second-order accurate.
 These results are provided in supplementary materials.
 The reported results were obtained using $N=1021$ discretization points.
 The computations can be made far more efficient requiring less number of points.
 But, we defer this to future studies.